sebastianrothbucher/SpreadsheetInSync/README.md

 (and certainly a lot more)

 ## How it works
-Basically, there is a plugin extending the OpenOffice.org Calc that you have.
+Basically, there is a plugin extending the Libreoffice Calc / OpenOffice.org Calc that you have.
 The plugin listens for changes to cells and sends them up to a hub database.
 Either at once or when you re-connect and recheck/resync the sheet.

 So here's the steps: